 The recipient of the notice should respond within 28 days to provide the name and address to the tenant of any intermediate interest between the tenant and the recipient of the notice and the terms of that interest.
 The tenant can also ask to see a copy of the intermediate lease.

-Default Notice Procedure:
+Default Notice Procedure

-If there is no response to the information notice, the tenant can engage the default notice procedure which our experts can help you with.
+If there is no response to the information notice, the tenant can engage the default notice procedure.